 The yard was made an official U.S. naval facility in the early 1800s during the John Adams administration.

 During World War I, the facility’s focus shifted to submarine construction.
-A further change to overhauling and modernizing existing submarines took place in 1969.
+In 1969, the shipyard underwent a further change to focus on overhauling and modernizing existing submarines.

 At its peak during World War II, the shipyard employed nearly 25,000 civilians.

 Tax and economic impact

 A 2016 report found that the shipyard contributed nearly $733 million to the economies of Maine and New Hampshire. $274.2 million of that total was made up of civilian payroll to Maine residents, with $173 million going to New Hampshire-based workers.
 The additional funds were spent on contracted services and purchased goods.